rjones-lf/iroha/docs/source/guides/build.rst

 In order to successfully build Iroha, we need to configure the environment.
 There are several ways to do it and we will describe all of them.

-Currently we support Unix-like systems (we are basically targeting at popular Linux distros and macOS).
+Currently we support Unix-like systems (we are basically targeting popular Linux distros and macOS).
 If you happen to have Windows or you don't want to spend time installing all dependencies, you might want to consider using Docker environment.